Insurance Options for Farms

 This guide from Farm Commons explores the key steps in choosing insurance for your farm – risk assessment, deciding what and how much to insure – followed by general tips.

-The USDA provides for several types of insurance that can be of value to Massachusetts farmers.
+The USDA provides several types of insurance that can be of value to Massachusetts farmers:

 Traditional crop insurance covers several major crops in our region such as apples.
+See the most recent fact sheets on programs for apples, corn, peaches, nursery crops, and other crops here.
 Find an insurance agent to see if these programs are a good fit for your farm. (note: to find an agent at this link, you must click on “Show Filters,” set the default distance field to “No Limit,” and set the “Licensed In” field to your county).

 The USDA Risk Management Agency has gathered resources on crop insurance available to organic farmers.
 RMA offers coverage for certified organic acreage, transitional acreage, and buffer zone acreage.

-See details on new benefits for beginning farmers (less than 10 years), farmers with limited resources, micro-loans from the FSA, and more.
+See details on benefits in the 2014 Farm Bill for beginning farmers, farmers with limited resources, micro-loans from the FSA, and more.
 See a press release on these changes here.